Cats are great at looking after themselves – but domestic breeds need us humans much more than they might like to think, especially in winter.

 - Weight and body condition

 In lower temperatures, it’s tempting to eat more food for comfort and warmth – and treats become especially frequent on the approach to Christmas, of course.
-Your cat might eat up to 25% more food than they would during other seasons, especially if they spend a lot of time outside.
-If you’d like advice about making sure you don’t end up with an overweight cat, our vets can discuss diet options with you.
+Your cat might eat up to 25% more food during than they would during other seasons, especially if they spend a lot of time outside.
+If you’d like advice about making sure you don’t end up with a fat cat, our vets can discuss diet options with you.